-This guide explains how to integrate tax impact information into your processes to offer tax-efficient investment management services with the Apiax rules for Equities, Bonds, Investment Funds, Derivatives and Structured Products.
+This integration guide explains how to integrate tax impact information into your processes to offer tax-efficient investment management services with the Apiax rules for Equities, Bonds, Investment Funds, Derivatives and Structured Products.

 Before starting, ensure that you have: